usethesource/rascal-website/courses/Bibliography/Bibliography.md

    > and Rascal.
 It also ended up in other meta programming systems such as StrategoXT, SPoofax and DMS.
 * Paul Klint.
 An overview of the SUMMER programming language (1980) POPL '80: Proceedings of the 7th ACM SIGPLAN-SIGACT symposium on Principles of programming languagesJanuary
    > Summer was a source code analysis language with a wide array of pattern matching facilities, just as Rascal has.
 The meta notation used
-   > in this paper was later the inspiration for much of the SDF2 notation.
+   > in this paper was later the inspiration for much of the SDF notation.
 The move towards algebraic specification later during the ESPRIT GIPE projects focused the pattern
    > matching on trees instead of strings.
 String matching came back in Rascal later only in 2009.

 ## Algorithms and Data-structures